DSXiangLi/DecryptPrompt/README.md

 - Task Facet Learning: A Structured Approach to Prompt Optimization
 - LangGPT: Rethinking Structured Reusable Prompt Design Framework for LLMs from the Programming Language
 - PAS: Data-Efficient Plug-and-Play Prompt Augmentation System
+- Let Me Speak Freely?
+A Study on the Impact of Format Restrictions on Performance of Large Language Models

 ### Multimodal
 - InstructBLIP: Towards General-purpose Vision-Language Models with Instruction Tuning